Do submissions to the Electronic Theater have to be 3D animations?

 What is the difference between the juried program and the curated program?

-The juried program presents work selected by the jury that represents the best computer-generated film and video in the world.
+The juried program presents work selected by the jury that represents the best computer-generated content in the world.
 The curated program is used to round out the program by inviting special presentations of pieces on chosen topics.

 Why must the credits be no more than seven seconds?

 To maintain the pace of the program for the sake of our attendees, SIGGRAPH 2017 Computer Animation Festival policy requires that all credit sections for accepted entries must be seven seconds or less.

 My animation makes use of commercially recorded music.
 Is that OK?

 You are responsible for securing the necessary permissions and licenses for audio material that is contained in your work.
 If your music was not created originally for your content, or if you are using another person's music, you must obtain the necessary permissions or required licenses.
 We will not purchase these rights for you.

 If my work is selected for the Computer Animation Festival, will SIGGRAPH 2017 pay for my accommodation and travel expenses?